 Founded in 1989 and owned by Richard Braine, Fountain Fine Art has earned a reputation for holding the finest work from some of Wales' and indeed the British Isles' most highly respected artists.
 With pride of place in the centre of town, Fountain Fine Art is located in the picturesque hill top settlement of Llandeilo - a town overlooking the beautiful Carmarthenshire Towy valley below.
 Click here for directions.

-Picture above: Fountain Fine Art as dipicted in Andrew Douglas-Forbes' painting, 'Go On Glad'
+Picture above: Fountain Fine Art in Llandeilo as dipicted in Andrew Douglas-Forbes' painting, 'Go On Glad'

 A simple example for Mike Jones' 'Man With Buckets' shown above would be: